DaLawnChair/personal-notes/leetcode/SQL.md

 		* Make a subtable found counts of mangerId, and the connect that join where managerId = id
 * Case typing
 	* [1251.
 Average Selling Price](https://leetcode.com/problems/average-selling-price/description/?envType=study-plan-v2&envId=top-sql-50)
+		* uses COALESCE(averagingCalculation, 0) to return 0 by default if the averagingCalculation fails, which is can be due to a division by 0 for count of values its averaging
+	*